Gnawa music

+French postcard of the Gnawa people titled "Les Guinaguas, musiciens indigènes" (The Guinaguas, indigenous musicians) in Casablanca, Morocco.
+Produced by Ed.
+J. Gonzalez & Cie.

 Gnawa music (Ar. ڭْناوة or كْناوة) is a body of Moroccan religious songs and rhythms.
 Emerging in the 16th and 17th centuries, Gnawa music developed through the cultural fusion of West Africans brought to Morocco, notably the Hausa, Fulani, and Bambara peoples, whose presence and heritage are reflected in the songs and rituals.
 Its well-preserved heritage combines ritual poetry with traditional music and dancing.
 The music is performed at lila, communal nights of celebration dedicated to prayer and healing guided by the Gnawa maalem, or master musician, and their group of musicians and dancers.
 Though many of the influences that formed this music can be traced to West African kingdoms, its traditional practice is concentrated in Morocco.
 Gnawa music has spread to many other countries in Africa and Europe, such as France.

 The origins of Gnawa music are intricately associated with that of the famed royal "Black Guard" of Morocco.

 Etymology

 The name Gnawa originated in the indigenous languages of North Africa and the Sahara Desert.
-The phonology of this term according to the grammatical principles of Berber is agnaw (singular) and ignawen (plural), which means "black person."
+According to the grammatical principles of Berber, the term appears as is agnaw in the singular and ignawen in the plura, meaning "black person."
+In the Sanhaja language, the term also derives from the root 'gnw', meaning "black".
+The term Gnawa is transcribed as the words "Knawi" or "Jnawi", linking its origin to the name Guinea and the historical regions of West Africa.
+In Berber 'akal niguinamen' (singular - 'aguinaw') means the 'land of the black men', historically associated with the Ghana Empire.